kaczmareka/praca_magisterska/notebooks_with_experiments/README.md

     * *Content:* notebook with BERT, RoBERTa and ensembles, with evaluation.
     * *Input:* To run this notebook, access to good computational resources are recommended, including GPU.
 Also, results from graph-based solution are needed for the ensemble part.
     * *Output:* results for all experiments have to be analyzed manually, some of them are saved in specified directory.

+* `KeyBERT_with_keywords_scores.ipynb`
+    * *Content:* notebook with  KeyBERT experiments with evaluation.
+    * *Input:* To run this notebook, access to good computational resources are recommended, including GPU.
+Also, all versions of subsets need to be stored in predefined directory.
+    * *Output:* results for all experiments have to be analyzed manually.